 An Integrated Approach to Sustainability

 In July 2017, the ZWA Blog article, Soil Health: regenerating the foundation of life, announced the Ei Soil Health platform.
 Within the announcement, Ei evolved from a focus on Recycling Refinement and food waste collection for compost to Soil Health.
-In alignment with the new Ei focus, the Sustainable Food Court Initiative (SFCI) evolved into the Sustainable Facilities Initiative (SFI).
-At the same time, Georgia World Congress Center Authority Director of Sustainability Tim Trefzer joined the Ei Leadership Team as the new SFI Chair.
+Thus, the Sustainable Food Court Initiative completed its purpose and was moved to Mission Accomplished!

 With the National Restaurant Association purchase of the Zero Waste Zones (ZWZ) in late 2012, the SFCI emerged as Ei's central Recycling Refinement focus through 2016.
 Under the ZWZ, best-operating practices were established for back-of-the-house food waste generated in commercial kitchens.
 The SFCI addressed front-of-the-house food waste, recycling, and trash collection where the consumer source-separated material.